 We are an exploration stage resource company engaged in exploring mineral resource properties.
-We have interests in development and exploration properties in Mongolia, the United States, Australia and Peru.
-Our two principal assets are our interest in the Lookout Hill property in Mongolia and our Ann Mason project in Nevada (the "Ann Mason Project").
+We have interests in development and exploration properties in the United States, Mongolia, Australia and Peru.
+Our two principal assets are our Ann Mason project in Nevada (the "Ann Mason Project") and our interest in the Lookout Hill property in Mongolia.